 There are some things you can do to help:

-get ideas from other parents on forums or local support groups
+- get ideas from other parents on autism forums and local support groups

-ask the autism assessment team if they can help your child communicate and socialise
+- ask your autism team how to help your child communicate and socialise

-read more advice about making friends from Ambitious about Autism
+- read more advice about making friends from the National Autistic Society.

-do not put too much pressure on your child – learning social skills takes time
+- do not put pressure on your child – learning social skills takes time

 Help with behaviour